voidfiles/ci-presentation/presentation.md

 …

-Of course not, no one can deliver software 100% correctly all the time.
+Of course not, no one can deliver on these statements.
 </div>

 ---